parrt/msds501/notes/data-in-memory.md

 ### List

-One of the most common *data structures* is the **list**, which is just a sequence of memory cells.
+The most common *data structures* is the **list**, which is just a sequence of memory cells.
 Because we're all familiar with spreadsheets, let's visualize these data structures using a spreadsheet.
 Columns in a spreadsheet are really lists, such as the following lists/columns of integers, floating-point numbers, and strings:

 <img src=images/int-list.png width=60>&nbsp;&nbsp;<img src=images/float-list.png width=80>&nbsp;&nbsp;<img src=images/names-list.png width=139>